-data.path The path to a .rds file containing the phyloCompData object that will be used for the differential expression analysis.

-result.path The path to the file where the result object will be saved.

-norm.method The between-sample normalization method used to compensate for varying library sizes and composition in the differential expression analysis.
+data.path The path to a .rds file containing the phyloCompData object that will be used for the differential expression analysis. result.path The path to the file where the result object will be saved. codefile The path to the file where the code will be written. norm.method The between-sample normalization method used to compensate for varying library sizes and composition in the differential expression analysis.
 The normalization factors are calculated using the calcNormFactors of the edgeR package.

-extra.design.covariates

-A vector containing the names of extra control variables to be passed to the design matrix of limma.
+Possible values are "TMM", "RLE", "upperquartile" and "none" extra.design.co ovariates A vector containing the names of extra control variables to be passed to the de- sign matrix of limma.
 All the covariates need to be a column of the sample. annotations data frame from the phyloCompData object, with a matching column name.
 The covariates can be a numeric vector, or a factor.
 Note that "condition" factor column is always included, and should not be added here.
-See Details.

-length.normalization

-one of "none" (no length correction), "TPM", or "RPKM" (default).
-See details.

-data.transformation

-one of "log2", "asin(sqrt)" or "sqrt".
-Data transformation to apply to the normalized data.

-trend should an intensity-trend be allowed for the prior variance?
-Default to FALSE.

-block. factor Name of the factor specifying a blocking variable, to be passed to duplicateCorrelation function of the limma package.
-All the factors need to be a sample. annotations from the phyloCompData object.
+See Details. length.normalization one of "none" (no length correction), "TPM", or "RPKM" (default).
+See details. data.transformation one of "log2", "asin(sqrt)" or "sqrt".
+Data transformation to apply to the normal- ized data. trend should an intensity-trend be allowed for the prior variance?
+Default to FALSE. block.factor Name of the factor specifying a blocking variable, to be passed to duplicateCorrelation function of the limma package.
+All the factors need to be a sample.annotations from the phyloCompData object.
 Default to null (no block structure).